Connect with others who understand.

 5. Use Medications When Necessary

-Some members of MyHeartDiseaseTeam have had success using medications like Tylenol PM, antihistamines, or melatonin to help them fall asleep.
-Always consult your doctor before trying any over-the-counter medications for sleep.
-Some of these medications have a risk of side effects or harmful interactions with your prescription heart disease medications.
+Some members of MyHeartDiseaseTeam have found relief from insomnia with medications like Tylenol PM, antihistamines, or melatonin.
+Always talk to your doctor before trying any over-the-counter sleep aids.
+Some of these medications may cause side effects or harmful interactions with your prescription heart disease medications.

 6. Avoid Substances That Can Keep You Awake or Disrupt Sleep

-Limit or avoid substances like caffeine, nicotine, and alcohol before bed to help you get a deeper sleep.
-Caffeine late in the day will keep your brain stimulated and make it harder for you to fall asleep.
-Although a little bit of alcohol may make you feel sleepy, drinking it can also make staying asleep and getting rest difficult.
+Limit or avoid caffeine, nicotine, and alcohol in the hours leading up to bedtime.
+Caffeine late in the day can keep your brain alert and make it harder for you to fall asleep.
+Although a little bit of alcohol may make you feel sleepy, it can also lead to lighter, disrupted sleep during the night.

 7. Ask Your Doctor About Related Sleep Problems